AndersDeath/diary2/000-current.md

 # 11 February - Saturday - Yerevan - 135 day of immigration

 Saturday is transitionally the off day.
 We was walking for whole day.
 It was perfect I believe.
 I feel much better today.
 We visited Barev cafe.
 It's a project of russian immigrants.
 Food there is cool, the mood is awful.
 If they don't change decoration of room, nobody goes there.
 We were in Tumo studio.
 It's nice art place where were a temporary exhibition of a Armenian art student.
+I got a lot of nice things in Wilberries.
+It's also cool.